CLICK HERE FOR INDEX PAGE

 FORCES

-The centre of the seesaw is called the ‘fulcrum’, seen here as a triangle and this is where the beam that the cars are on tilts backwards and forwards.
-However, because of the state of equilibrium they remain completely still.
+The centre of the seesaw is called the ‘fulcrum’, seen here as a triangle and this is where the beam, that the cars rest on, tilts backwards and forwards.
+However, because of the state of equilibrium, they remain completely still.

-The weight (the cars) is called the effort.
+The weight of the cars is called the effort.

 The cars are in a 'state of equilibrium' because the weight on either side is exactly the same

-If an extra car is added to the right hand side (see diagram to right) then the seesaw will turn in a clockwise direction - called a clockwise moment.
+If an extra car is added to the right hand side (see diagram below), then the seesaw will turn in a clockwise direction - called a clockwise moment.

 A clockwise moment as an extra car is added to the right side